rpaperez/PalmPlanner/JOSS/paper.md

 ---
-title: 'PalmPlanner: A R-Shiny application for designing and visualizing spatial arrangement of oil palm-based agroforestry systems'
+title:'PalmPlanner: A R-Shiny application for designing and visualizing spatial arrangement of oil palm-based agroforestry systems'
 tags:
   - R
   - R Shiny